Black and yellow graphic that reads: Community Development Demystified: A Glossary

 Dana: Unity Council was looking for ways to stabilize the Fruitvale neighborhood by owning and controlling real estate.
 We had done a few real estate development projects already.
 And the idea — to quote our founder, Arabella Martinez — was, “In order to have wealth in this neighborhood, the community must own and control the assets.”
 We conducted broad outreach over a long period of time to make sure that what we were proposing was actually consistent with community needs.

 We were committed to lifting up local businesses instead of installing a whole bunch of big box stores and national chains; we made sure that community services were a key feature.
 The Village includes a high school, a library, a health clinic, an early childhood development center, and a senior center.
 Most of the commercial square footage in the Village is actually community serving.
 It was never really intended to be a cash cow.
 It was intended to be a place for the community.
-Additionally, we know that community ownership leads to stability or can prevent displacement.
+Additionally, we know that community ownership leads to stability.
 Unity Council wanted to bring community members to the table and create ways for the community to engage in economic growth through ownership.

 In order to have wealth in this neighborhood, the community must own and control the assets.